Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

 I just read your Slack message about taking two years off your career for your mom and just wanted to write you a quick note and let you know that your decision to place your family before your career really, really touched me.
 I think it says a lot about you as a person.

 As you probably know, one of the pillars of our culture here is taking care of one another, and you showed me you’re a living testament to what that looks like.
-I’ve got a feeling you and your story will help solidify that part of our culture.
+I’ve got a feeling you and your story will help solidify that part of our workplace culture.

 Thanks for being here, and for all you bring to the table.
 See you around the #watercooler!